Kaspichan

 Kaspichan (Каспичан, [ˈkaspit͡ʃɐn]) is a town in central northeastern Bulgaria, part of Shumen Province.
 It is located in the eastern Danubian Plain, some 70 km from the major Black Sea port Varna and around 120 km from the key Danube ports of Ruse and Silistra.
-As of December 2009, the town has a population of 3,260 inhabitants.
+As of December 2009, the town had a population of 3,260.

 Kaspichan is an important railway junction linking Varna with Sofia and Russe, Sofia both through a railway line and the Hemus motorway.

 Geography

 Kaspichan Municipality is located in the central part of northeastern Bulgaria.
 It borders the municipalities of Shumen, Novi Pazar and Provadia.The administrative-territorial division includes nine settlements.
 It occupies an extremely important strategic position in northeastern Bulgaria.
 The town of Kaspichan is located 66 km from Varna and 120 km on average from the two major Danube ports of Ruse and Silistra.
 The railway station of the city is an important communication and transport hub in Northeastern Bulgaria.
 Located on the town's land is the village of the same name, which has no land of its own.